 The UI feels better on a tablet or phone than it does on our Roku or Amazon Fire TV, probably because Sling TV’s design lends itself better to a touchscreen or point-and-click interface than it does with directional cursor navigation.

 We tested Sling TV on a 65-inch TV screen, which we expected would expose any shortcomings in video quality … and it did.
 With a strong internet connection and good throughput, we felt like we were watching 720p at best, and the framerate is also prone to speeding up and slowing down depending on stream buffering.
 Cable, satellite, Netflix, Amazon, and Hulu all have better-looking HD streams in our estimation.
 On smaller screens, compression artifacts and poor resolution are much less noticeable.
 We think Sling TV looks best on screens that are 47 inches and smaller, and it’s beautiful on tablets and phones.

-Sling also has a new search feature.
-Before you even begin typing in your query, the app will present a list of the most popular searches happening now.
+Sling also has a nice search feature.
+As you type your query, the app will present a list of the most popular searches happening now.
 Once you’ve chosen what to search for, results will be organized into a new set of categories, including top results, movies, shows, and channels.
-Like Netflix, you’re prompted to play the next episode of a show (if one exists) as soon as your current episode is over.

 Shifty time shifting

 Whether or not you are able to pause, rewind, or fast-forward — also known as “time shifting” — what you’re watching will depend on which channel you’re watching, as not all support this feature.
 Sling continually adds time shifting support to new channels, with a little over a third of the channels now supported.

 On the plus side, those channels that do allow time shifting will let you go back as far as three days in the program history, so you can catch episodes of your favorite shows on those channels that you may have missed.